Ray Data Quickstart#

 import numpy as np

-# Compute a "petal area" attribute.
+# Define a transformation to compute a "petal area" attribute

 def transform_batch(batch: Dict[str, np.ndarray]) -> Dict[str, np.ndarray]: